 No refrigeration needed

-Healthy, homemade, herbal marshmallows are an alternative to cookies, cakes, and squares for lunch boxes, school parties, and the snack jar.
+Healthy, homemade, herbal marshmallows are an alternative to cookies, cakes, and squares for lunch boxes, school parties, and snack jar.
 You can make a batch in about 30 to 45 minutes.
 Store it in an airtight container at room temperature.
 Homemade marshmallows last for 2 to 3 weeks at room temperature.

 They are a good make-ahead snack.
 Don’t let the process intimidate you.
 It’s very easy and almost foolproof.
 Give healthy, homemade marshmallows a chance to make your back-to-school season easier.